Rape during the Bangladesh Liberation War: Aftermath

 In the immediate aftermath of the war, one pressing problem was the very high number of unwanted pregnancies of rape victims.
 Estimates of the number of pregnancies resulting in births range from 25,000 to the Bangladeshi government's figure of 70,000, while one publication by the Centre for Reproductive Law and Policy gave a total of 250,000.
-A government-mandated victim relief programme was set up with the support of the World Health Organization and International Planned Parenthood Federation, among whose goals it was to organise abortion facilities to help rape victims terminate unwanted pregnancies.
+A government-mandated victim relief programme was set up with the support of the World Health Organization and the International Planned Parenthood Federation, among whose goals it was to organise abortion facilities to help rape victims terminate unwanted pregnancies.
 A doctor at a rehabilitation centre in Dhaka reported 170,000 abortions of pregnancies caused by the rapes, and the births of 30,000 war babies during the first three months of 1972.
 Dr. Geoffrey Davis, an Australian doctor and abortion specialist who worked for the programme, estimated that there had been about 5,000 cases of self-induced abortions.
 He also said that during his work he heard of numerous infanticides and suicides by victims.
 His estimate of the total number of rape victims was 400,000, twice as high as the official estimate of 200,000 cited by the Bangladeshi government.
 Most of the victims also contracted sexual infections.
 Many suffered from feelings of intense shame and humiliation, and a number were ostracised by their families and communities or committed suicide.

 The feminist writer Cynthia Enloe has written that some pregnancies were intended by the soldiers and perhaps their officers as well.
 A report from the International Commission of Jurists said, "Whatever the precise numbers, the teams of American and British surgeons carrying out abortions and the widespread government efforts to persuade people to accept these girls into the community, testify to the scale on which raping occurred".
 The commission also said that Pakistani officers not only allowed their men to rape, but enslaved women themselves.